Edward Abbey

 I have risked venturing into places, even if fenced and posted “Private Property”, to photographically document the presence of the Ancients.
 This is not a display of disrespect for someone’s land, leased or owned, but rather a statement that historical remnants on such land utilized mostly for grazing, or future natural resource exploration, is still the land of the people, even though privately owned or leased.
 The historic remnants behind "No Trespassing" signs are human history and continue to belong to the people.
 It should be unlawful to fence out those who come to explore the unexplored, those who respect the land and its owners, those who come to learn from what remains of those who inhabited that land thousands of years ago.
 Twice I was approached by armed property owners or lessees, informing me that I was trespassing and could be shot.
 One such event took place just north of Bluff, Utah by a considerably unpleasant man on horseback, revolver on his hip, rifle in a scabbard.
 The old west remains!
 If only I'd had a Smith & Wesson holstered on my hip, we could have engaged in an old-fashioned, western shoot-out.

-What seems to be coming common is that fewer and fewer of us are taking up the cause to protect lands that government agencies allow to be desecrated for the sake of extracting the natural resources that lie beneath those lands.
+What seems to be common is that fewer and fewer of us are taking up the cause to protect lands that government agencies allow to be desecrated for the sake of extracting the natural resources that lie beneath those lands.
 Reasoning with an armed rancher is one risk I had not considered encountering as I wandered up that canyon outside of Bluff.
-Along with being instructed to turn back I was also advised to heed the signs posted on the gates or fences.
-That rancher or cowhand's claim that "We have the right to shoot trespassers," is not true unless I was in the act of stealing the cattle, but then again....
-Looking up at that serious sounding cowboy on horseback was a touch intimidating, but also invigorating.
-I was happy to recognize that some of the old west remains wild in all aspects.
+Along with being instructed to turn back, I was also advised to heed the signs posted on the gates or fences.
+That rancher or cowhand claim, "We have the right to shoot trespassers," is not true unless I was in the act of stealing the cattle, but then again....
+Looking up at that serious sounding cowboy on horseback was a touch intimidating but also invigorating.
+I was happy to recognize that some of the old wild west remains wild in all aspects.
 As I tried reasoning with the man on horseback, his response was: "If I let you in, all your city folk buddies are gonna come down here and trample my land."
 We finally did agree that if I told no one of my discoveries in that small canyon, I could remain and photograph the historic remains.

 Our nation's National Parks are beautiful and well maintained, and for many of our nation's citizens, these Parks placate us by providing easy access to nature and to exceptional beauty.
-For many there no longer exists a need or desire to venture into the unknown wild, to venture into places not served by paved roads, or providing groomed campgrounds with bathrooms, administration buildings and snack shops, or to venture out and experience nature as it was before the NPS refined our natural wonders with groomed and wonderful trails that makes the interior of the parks easily accessible to all.
+For many there no longer exists a need or desire to venture into the wild unknown, to venture into places not served by paved roads, or providing groomed campgrounds with bathrooms, administration buildings and snack shops, or to venture out and experience nature as it was before the NPS refined our natural wonders with groomed and wonderful trails that makes the interior of the parks easily accessible to all.
 It should be noted that this is not a complaint, but a comment to evoke thought and encourage readers to venture into the wild.
 The risk of venturing into the wild as Abbey did, recognizing and accepting associated danger from nature, has not diminished.
 Though the NPS and the BLM try to eliminate risk, risk is accepted by those who want to enjoy the wild, thus there remains the reward Hemingway addressed in his statement "What Reward, without Risk?"
 Reasoning with an armed rancher is one risk I had not considered encountering as I wandered up that canyon outside Bluff.
 Along with being instructed to turn back I was also advised to heed the signs posted on the gates or fences.
-That rancher or cowhand's claim that "We have the right to shoot trespassers," is not true unless I was in the act of stealing the cattle.
-Looking up at that serious sounding cowboy on horseback was a touch intimidating, but also invigorating.
+That rancher or cowhand's claim that "We have the right to shoot trespassers," is not true.
+Looking up at that serious sounding cowboy on horseback was a touch intimidating but also invigorating.
 I was happy to recognize that some of the old west remains wild in all aspects.
-Reasoning with the guy on horseback, I recognized I continued to adhered to Hemmingway's philosophy about risk being required for an appropriate reward, I recognized that I also tend to follow Abbey's quote: "Resist Much, Obey Little!" when necessary.
+Reasoning with the guy on horseback, I recognized I continued adhering to Hemmingway's philosophy about risk being required for an appropriate reward, I recognized that I also tend to follow Abbey's quote: "Resist Much, Obey Little!" when necessary.
 That incident provided the opportunity to practice these to philosophies simultaneously.
 Actions I reflect back on tied to the wild remaining within the west.

 Throughout his life, Edward Abbey, fought vigilantly to preserve what was wild.
 With his books, he passed knowledge of the wild to the masses.
 Along with his compatriots, Abbey did engage in some of the monkey wrenching described in his book, The Monkey Wrench Gang.
 He did so intentionally and specifically in an attempt to help us hold onto the wild that remains, to show us that something can be done even if not politically correct.
 Hence, I consider it a blessing that I did not have the opportunity to get acquainted with Abbey, his philosophies, and the anarchistic views and actions that were Edward Abbey.
 Had I met Abbey in my youth, I could have become that little boy who ran off with the circus.